Registered Nurse (RN) Resume Examples & Templates for 2026

 - Vitals & monitoring

-Soft Skills (a.k.a.
+Soft Skills for Registered Nurses Resume (a.k.a.
 Survival Skills)

 - Communication